RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 3. Select the `Lambda Sink` option and follow the rest of the integration set up as instructed.
 When instructed, provide a simple name such as `lambda_iam_assume_role` for the integration.
 ![alt text](assets/img/lambda_select.png)

-<br> **⚠️ NOTE** : In the permission-policy.json file make sure to include the AWS lambda function's ARN of all 3 agents(sql_agent, search_agent, schedule_agent) under resource block to allow lambda sink connectors to reuse the same IAM role.
+<br> **⚠️ NOTE** : In the permission-policy.json file make sure to include the AWS lambda function's ARN of all 3 agents(mongo_agent, search_agent, schedule_agent) under resource block to allow lambda sink connectors to reuse the same IAM role.

-With your Lambda is ready and your IAM Assume Role Integration created, proceed to configure the Confluent-managed Kafka Sink Connector to invoke this function on every message received in sql_agent_input.
+With your Lambda is ready and your IAM Assume Role Integration created, proceed to configure the Confluent-managed Kafka Sink Connector to invoke this function on every message received in mongo_agent_input.

 Step-by-step Setup:
 1. Go to Confluent Cloud > Connectors.